erlendthune/erlendthune/README.md

 ## QTI converter
 [QTI](https://www.imsglobal.org/question/index.html) is as standard for exchanging digital questions.
 I wrote a PHP script to convert questions from excel to QTI, which can be [accessed here](https://www.erlendthune.com/xborrow/canvastabtoqti.php).
-I got a request from an eployee of the [Americana university in Paraguay](https://www.americana.edu.py/) to reuse the code, which I then [provided here](https://github.com/etsikt/canvastabtoqti).
+I got a request from an employee of the [Americana university in Paraguay](https://www.americana.edu.py/) to reuse the code, which I then [provided here](https://github.com/etsikt/canvastabtoqti).